It is no surprise that online education is booming. Even before the COVID-19 pandemic, more and more students were opting to take online courses.

 Lastly, build what your target audience would need and can derive value from.
 Consider their pain points, survey them, and find out what they are willing to pay for — validating a course idea is a proven way to ensure what you build will be profitable.

 Unsurprisingly, that online education is a booming industry.
 More so, with the COVID-19 pandemic.
-Creators can leverage this rise in online course attendees by creating a course of their own.
+Creators like you can leverage this rise in online course attendees by creating a course of their own.

 Pricing the course appropriately is important.
 So arrive at it after market research and taking the value your course offers into account.